Coronavirus (COVID-19): Information about our service

 We offer the following vaccinations which protect children and young people against:

-- Flu for children in Year R,1,2,3, 4 and 5, this is seasonal and will begin in late September.
+- Flu for children in Year R,1,2,3,4,5 and 6 this is seasonal and will run from October to December.

 - Meningococcal disease strains A, C, W, Y (MenACWY) Currently being offered to young people in years 9 and 10